Online Learning Terms & Definitions

-Panopto is ACCC’s supported media-streaming and video capture solution.
+Panopto is Technology Solutions-supported media-streaming and video capture solution.
 Protected by UIC’s authentication process, Panopto offers instructors a secure method of sharing video content.
 This platform allows users to capture and edit videos, add captions, create video assignments, and insert interactive video quizzes.
 Panopto is easy to use: its videos can be played back on any device, and its editor runs in any web browser.

 Respondus Lockdown Browser

 Respondus LockDown Browser is a custom browser that locks down the testing environment for tests taken in Blackboard.
 If you enable LockDown Browser for a Blackboard test, students will be unable to copy, print, access other applications, visit other websites, or close the test until it is submitted.
 Respondus is not available on Chromebooks.